chronosirius/enhanced-cooldown-fixed/docs/cooldown.md

 Cooldowns are used to set a timer/cooldown/slowmode for a slash command.

-They can be set to cooldown for a specific `User`, `Channel`, or `Guild`.
+They can be set to cooldown for a specific `Member`, `User`, `Channel`, or `Guild`.

-You can specify the amount of time to cooldown for, by specifying microseconds, milliseconds, seconds, minutes, hours, days, and/or weeks
+You can specify the amount of time to cooldown for, by specifying microseconds, milliseconds, seconds, minutes, hours, days, and/or weeks.

 You can also specify an optional coroutine to execute if the command is on cooldown.